(Also see: Special Populations)

 - Students with learning disabilities must show documentation of their disability.
 The counselor will approve or deny the service based on the disability.

-The Counselor will order the textbooks through Recordings for the Blind and Dyslexic.
-Tapes should arrive in two to three weeks.
-For books needing to be recorded, the wait will be longer.
+The Counselor will order the textbooks through various sources.
+Alternative format texts should arrive in two to three weeks.
+For books not already formatted, the wait will be longer.

 Sign Language Interpreting Services